Montreal startup taps crowdfunding for virtual reality headset

 TORONTO A tiny Montreal company is turning to crowdfunding in hopes of moving its virtual reality headset from a working prototype to a mass produced rival to products from Facebook, Samsung and Sony.

-The seven-person team hopes game developers will snap up the C$400-and-up product early to create the ecosystem needed to ensure success.
+The 7-person team hopes game developers will snap up the C$400-and-up product early to create the ecosystem needed to ensure success.

 "VR (virtual reality) is like mobile five years ago, when there were not many mobile game developers and the ones that made great games made a lot of money," Vrvana founder Bertrand Nepveu said in an interview.